Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

 1. Create your content in the necessary format and location in your git repository.
 1. Commit this new content or changes to your repository.
-1. Push these changes to Github.
+1. Push these changes to GitHub.
-1. Github will notify Jenkins that changes have been made.
+1. GitHub will notify Jenkins that changes have been made.
-1. Jenkins will pull the latest changes from Github.
+1. Jenkins will pull the latest changes from GitHub.
 1. Jenkins will run the necessary Pelican command to generate the static content.
 1. Jenkins will run the cf_pyrax.py script to empty your Cloud Files container, and then upload the latest static content.
 1. Your updates are now live!

 ## Final Notes

 Good work!
 If everything went well, you now have a hassle free, automated blog.
 I recommend you read through the [Pelican documentation](http://docs.getpelican.com/en/3.1.1/), and play with themes for your blog.
-Feel free to reference my settings and file structure on [my Github](https://github.com/Linuturk/www.onitato.com).
+Feel free to reference my settings and file structure on [my GitHub](https://github.com/Linuturk/www.onitato.com).